jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ---

+I am a medical doctor in Scotland.

-I read Loius Pasteur's work on fermentation.
+I read Louis Pasteur's work on fermentation.
 He's in France.
-I'm in Scotland.
-Yet I read his achievements within weeks of their publication.
+Yet I read his achievements within months of their publication.
 How wonderful.
 Decay of organic matter is not caused by spontaneous generation.
 Rather, germs in the air are the cause.

 Germs.
 Tiny little lifeforms.
 I guess we can't see planet details and moons until we zoom in.
 I guess we can't see germs either.
 But both are real nonetheless.